SunnyViewTech/docs/my-website/docs/Dollars-MONO/mono-errors.md

 - Use a compatible video format (MP4 with H.264 encoding is recommended).
 - If the file does not play, try re-encoding the video file.

+## The Directory Contains Non-English Characters

+**Possible Causes:**

+The directory or path where the MONO program is located contains non-English characters (such as CJK characters, special symbols, etc.)

+**Solutions:**

+Ensure that the directory and path where the program is located only contain English characters (including letters, numbers, and common symbols).

+For example:

+Correct path: `C:\Program Files\Dollars_MONO`

+Incorrect path: `C:\程序文件\Dollars_MONO`

 ## Port already in use